Illinois's 9th House of Representatives district

 Illinois's 9th House of Representatives district is a Representative district within the Illinois House of Representatives located in Cook County, Illinois.
-It has been represented by Democrat Lakesia Collins since July 24, 2020.
+It has been represented by Democrat Yolonda Morris since 2023.
+Before then it was Lakesia Collins since July 24, 2020.
 The district was previously represented by Democrat Art Turner from 2010 to 2020.

 The district includes parts of the Chicago neighborhoods of East Garfield Park, Lincoln Park, Loop, Lower West Side, Near North Side, Near West Side, North Lawndale, South Lawndale, West Garfield Park, and West Town.